-My perception has shifted although some things remain the same.
+My perception has shifted, although some things remain the same.
 Always in the lobby, along hallways, and in rooms are male patients.
-A few are young but most are older, sitting in wheelchairs, walking with canes, some using walkers.
+A few are young, but most are older, sitting in wheelchairs, walking with canes, some using walkers.
 Many have wives and family members with them.
 Patriotic pictures and slogans line the walls.

 There are also light touches.
 A man plays tunes on a lobby piano.
 Care dogs walk along corridors on leashes.
 Sounds of laughter can be heard from the cafeteria.

 The other day Mom and I wheeled him to the recreation room where a heavyset veteran played boisterous hymns on a piano.
-A young woman with hair woven in tiny braids sang along, her voice sweet and clear.
+A young African-American woman, hair woven in tiny braids sang along, her voice sweet and clear.
 A white care dog named Bentley trotted in, allowing all of us to scratch behind his ears and touch his wiggly tail.
 I’ve heard he’s trained to jump on beds and cuddle with patients.

 I look around this vast room.
 Dozens of model airplanes hang from the ceiling.
 A huge fish tank sits against a wall.
 Books, games, and artwork abound.
 There’s a tiny greenhouse.
 Every Wednesday a special brunch is served and once a month, there’s a Courage Ceremony with medals given to those Vets the staff deem most deserving.
 Everything’s designed to help people forget they’re in a hospital.